-To further explore the possible link between sleep apnea, hypoxia, and cancer, Pataka and her team analyzed data from the European Sleep Apnoea Database.
-Adult patients who enrolled in the database between 2007 and 2016 were included in the study, totalling nearly 20,000 multinational participants.
+To further explore the possible link between sleep apnea, hypoxia, and cancer, Pataka, and her team analyzed data from the European Sleep Apnoea Database.
+Adult patients who enrolled in the database between 2007 and 2016 were included in the study, totaling nearly 20,000 multinational participants.

 The team found that participants who experienced more airway closures during sleep and whose blood oxygen saturation levels fell below 90% more often were more likely to be diagnosed with cancer than people without OSA.